pyTooling/pyTooling/doc/Common/Platform.rst

 .. admonition:: Background Information

    Python has several ways in finding out what platform is running underneath of Python.
 Some information are provided via function calls, others are variables in a module.
-The :class:`~pyTooling.Common.Platform.Platform` class unifies all these APIs into a single class instance providing access to the platform and runtime information.
+The :class:`~pyTooling.Platform.Platform` class unifies all these APIs into a single class instance providing access to the platform and runtime information.
    Moreover, some (older) APIs do not reflect modern platforms like Python running in a MSYS2 MinGW64 environment on a Windows x86-64.
 By combining multiple APIs, it's possible to identify also such platforms.